khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Supports
       </td>
       <td>
-        <p>Each page of the product includes titles that describe the topic or purpose.</p>
+        <p>Each page of the product includes a title that describes the topic or purpose.</p>
       </td>
     </tr>
     <tr>